norahess/ibis/proposal.md

 > The spawning incubators are setup to mimic the lunar cycle by providing blue light (peak wavelength at 450 nm, intensity ~10µmol photons /mm2s) every 28 days.
 The blue light is turned on during the 12 hour dark period for the first 5 days of the 28-day cycle.
 If well-fed and healthy, polyps will likely spawn within the first two 28-day cycles.
 Spawning typically occurs between days 13 - 20.

+Kelp gametophytes

+> Dependent on FHL access if possible to run using this organism

+**Basic Outline:**

+In our changing world, many marine organisms are facing contact with microplastics and other toxic pollutants that get washed into marine ecosystems.
+Many microplastics have leachates that leak into the water, and thus affect water quality, and in turn harm many organismal processes when organisms are exposed to such conditions.